 Sam Walton opened his first Walmart store nearly 60 years ago to serve the community of Rogers, Arkansas.
-Today, as an omni-channel retailer physically present in thousands of communities around the world, we serve million of customers and employ over 2 million associates who live, work and play in these communities.
+Today, as an omni-channel retailer physically present in thousands of communities around the world, we serve millions of customers and employ over 2 million associates who live, work and play in these communities.
 We aim to create value for communities in many ways including through local grant programs, providing access to safer, healthier food and products, disaster preparedness and relief and supporting veterans and military families.

 Serving communities lies at the heart of Walmart’s mission to save people money and help them live better.
 We aim to serve communities by operating our business in a way that meets the needs of our customers and community stakeholder groups, complemented by additional efforts, including disaster support, associate volunteerism, local grant programs and community cohesion initiatives.